lucascavalare/Vagrant/README.md

   - GRE to encapsulate IPv4 traffic and provide route between containers using their private addresses.

 **Flannel**
-  - Creating an Overkay Newtwork for containers.
+  - Creating an Overlay Newtwork for containers.
   - Containers on different hosts can do communicate with each other without port mapping.

 **Consul**